rbmiao/aws-ecs/README.md

-Deploy a Docker App to AWS using Elastic Container Service (ECS)
+Deploy a Docker Python App to AWS using Elastic Container Service (ECS)
 ===

-> Learn to build and deploy your distributed applications easily to the cloud with Docker

 Create docker image and push to AWS: